LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Related Work

 \subsection{Game-Theoretic Approaches to Evaluation}

-Game-theoretic methods provide a general framework for evaluation based on relative comparisons and strategic interactions, without relying on fixed ground-truth labels.
-Prior work in this area has explored two main directions.
-The first focuses on constructing game-inspired environments to examine decision-making and strategic behavior, particularly in the context of language models.
-For example, \citet{DBLP:journals/corr/abs-2305-16867, DBLP:journals/corr/abs-2310-05746} develop benchmarks based on matrix games and auctions to study how models behave under varying payoff structures.
-While such setups are valuable for behavioral analysis, they are primarily used for probing rather than for evaluating performance or generating rankings.

-The second direction leverages preference aggregation techniques from social choice theory to derive consensus rankings from pairwise comparisons.
-These methods help reduce evaluator bias and increase robustness when scoring outputs that may be noisy or subjective.
-For instance, \citet{DBLP:journals/corr/abs-2410-02884} propose an enhanced Borda count (EBC) algorithm to re-rank math reasoning responses based on comparative judgments.
-Such aggregation strategies have been applied across domains including LLM evaluation, recommender systems, and tournament design, where they facilitate consistent evaluation in the absence of absolute ground truth.
+Game theoretic methods provide a general evaluation framework~\cite{DBLP:journals/corr/abs-2402-12348} based on relative comparisons, without relying on fixed ground truth labels.
+Prior work in this area largely follows two directions.
+The first constructs game inspired environments, such as matrix games or auctions, to study decision making and strategic behavior of language models under different payoff structures~\cite{DBLP:journals/corr/abs-2508-03368}.
+While effective for behavioral analysis, these settings are mainly used for probing model behavior rather than performance evaluation or ranking.
+The second direction draws on preference aggregation techniques from social choice theory to derive consensus rankings from pairwise comparisons, which improve robustness and reduce evaluator bias in subjective settings.
+For example, \citet{DBLP:conf/naacl/ZhangWLCLXHZPLOZ25} apply an enhanced Borda count to re rank mathematical reasoning responses.
+Similar aggregation strategies have also been adopted in LLM evaluation and related domains where absolute ground truth is unavailable.